apache/dubbo-website/blog/en-us/Translation_Group8.md

 The output of the above code is:

-Here, the Dubbo framework automatically converts the POJO return value to a Map【converts the return value from POJO to Map】.
+Here, the Dubbo framework automatically converts the return value from POJO to Map.
-It can be seen that the return value user is a HashMap, which stores three k/vs, name, id, and class.
+It can be seen that the return value `user` is a HashMap, which stores three k/vs, name, id, and class.

-### **Universal interface implementation**
+### Universal interface implementation

 The implementation of the generic interface is mainly used when the server does not have an API interface.
 All POJOs in the parameters and return values are represented by Map, which is usually used for framework integration.
 For example, implementing a generic remote service Mock framework can be implemented by implementing the GenericService interface.
 All service requests.